Blockstream/esplora/API.md

 The response from this endpoint can be cached indefinitely.

+### `GET /block/:hash/txid/:index`

+Returns the transaction at index `:index` within the specified block.

+The response from this endpoint can be cached indefinitely.

 ### `GET /block-height/:height`

 Returns the hash of the block currently at `height`.